Equine Dental Technician Career Info

 |Licensure and/or Certification||State veterinary technician license required; industry certification optional|

-Step 1: Earn Veterinary Technology Degree
+Earn a Veterinary Technology Degree

 There are both associate and bachelor's degree programs in veterinary technology, but most states only require technicians to complete associate degree programs.
 Students will find that there are more equine science degree programs at the bachelor's degree level, but veterinary technicians aren't required to complete the higher degree programs.